 THE PERCEIVED WISDOM OF CURRENT SEARCH CAPABILITY

 How PW restricts our worlds is a huge topic, involving our health and healthcare system, our financial system, the environment, education, privacy – the list goes on.
-But because the topic is so important, I’m going to show you how limited we are in one sector – internet search – and how our worlds get shoved into tiny vessels as a result.
+But because the topic is so important, I’m going to show you how limited we are in one sector – internet search – and how our worlds get shoved into tiny vessels of biased, restricted information as a result.

-It didn’t start out that way, but as monetization and demographic compartments became ubiquitous, we don’t even notice.
-Most of our online interactions are now suspect: even simple searches lead us to knowledge selected by algorithms that contain us to the demographic we’ve been thrust into, causing facts to seem like fake news.
+It didn’t start out that way, but we don’t even notice.
+Most of our online interactions are now suspect: even simple searches lead us to knowledge selected by algorithms that restrict us to the demographic we’ve been thrust into, causing facts to seem like fake news.

 Our use of Google as a search engine is ubiquitous.
-This company, more than any, determines what we read, the information we have access to (the full range of data available only after dedicated search and rescue), the news in other countries.
-Even scientific facts are fed to us according to where we live, who we vote for, what we read.
+This company determines what we read and the information we have access to.
+Even scientific facts are suspect as they’re fed to us according to where we live, who we vote for, what we read.

 And here’s the worst part.
-Google’s standard monetizing procedures tag us into a demographic and sells our personal data to thousands of advertisers who spam us.
+Google’s standard monetizing procedures, as to all search capabilities, tag us into a demographic and sells our personal data to thousands of advertisers who spam us.
 Rarely do we find the full range of possible solutions, answers, or ideas.
 I recently was led to a site that seemingly had the data I needed only to receive a phone call WHILE I WAS STILL LOOKING AT THE SITE from a sales person FROM THAT SITE who wanted to sell me something!

 Surely we should care about accurately nourishing our curiosity without fear of spam and Robo calls.